joeminock/Atomos_Space_Handbook/international-travel-guide.md

 * Common questions:
   * Purpose of your visit?
 Here for a business meeting or conference in [Destination City].
   * Here to do work? **Nope!** Here on business, meeting with [client].
   * Where are you staying?
+Have this info at the ready!!
-    Hotel:
+    * Hotel:
-    Address:
+    * Address:
-    Front Desk Phone:
+    * Front Desk Phone:
 * **Be straightforward and truthful**.
 You're legit!
 No need to be cagey or misleading.

 ## Checklist: When You Arrive

 * Let us know!
-Mention in Slack when you're through customs and have arrived at your destination.
+Log back into Slack and let us know when you're through customs and have arrived at your destination.
 * Touch ID: Reenable on your phone, tablet, and laptop.
 * Dropbox: Log in and reconnect, but only if needed during travel.
-* Slack: Log in.
 * 1Password: Turn off Travel Mode.
-Go to https://Atomos Space.1password.com/profile and click Disable Travel Mode.
+Go to https://AtomosSpace.1password.com/profile and click Disable Travel Mode.
 Next time you open 1Password, you'll have full access again.
 * Email apps: Add your @AtomosSpace.com account again.
 * Atomos Space source code: Download and restore the archive of your Atomos Space git repos, but only if needed during travel.
 * Other sensitive documents: Download and restore, but only if needed during travel.